 BUS 1010.
 Introduction To Business.
 3 hrs.

-An introductory survey course covering such topics as management, marketing, finance, labor relations and business government relations.
+An introductory survey course covering such topics as management, marketing, finance, economics, stocks and bonds, small business, technology, social responsibility, ethics, human resources, and international business.
 The course is designed to provide students an opportunity to learn business terminology and to understand the interrelatedness of the various business functions.

 This course is designed to show the integration of the content across the two target courses: Fundamentals of Accounting and Introduction to Business.
 An understanding of this connection between the courses will help to ease the student's transition into college-level business degree programs.
-Guest speakers and field trips, both off-campus and on-campus, will expand the scope of the business and accounting courses to which it is linked.
-Prerequisite: Concurrent enrollment in ACT 1210 and BUS 1010.
+Guest speakers and field trips, both on-campus and off-campus, will expand the scope of the business and accounting courses to which it is linked.
+Concurrent enrollment in ACT 1210 and BUS 1010.

 BUS 1230.
 Math for Business & Finance.
 3 hrs.

-A review of the fundamental mathematical process, fractions, and percentages.
-A study of discounts, commissions, depreciation, overhead, interest, bank discount, amortized mortgage loans, balance sheet ratios, simple statistical measures, financial statements, graphs, stocks and bonds, solving for the unknown, and time value of money.
-Prerequisite: Appropriate score on the Math placement test or successful completion of MTH 0900 with a "C" or better.
+A review of the fundamental mathematical process, fractions, and percentage.
+A study of discounts, commissions, depreciation, overhead, interest, bank discount, amortized mortgage loans, balance sheet ratios, statistical measures, financial statements, graphs, stocks and bonds, solving for the unknown, and time value of money.

 BUS 2000.
 International Business.
 3 hrs.